Healthy Homes - Radon

 Radon is measured in picocuries per liter of air or pCi/L. The average concentration of radon in outdoor air is 0.4 pCi/L. The average radon concentration in the indoor air of America’s homes is about 1.3 pCi/L The U.S. Environmental Protection Agency (EPA) has established 4 pCi/L as an action level in which one should initiate measures to reduce the amount of radon in a home.
 However, there is no safe level of radon.
 The EPA recommends that if the radon level detected in a home is between 2 and 4 pCi/L, steps should be taken to reduce it to below 2 pCi/L.

 Testing for radon in your home is very easy to do.
-Test your home for radon!
-There are no exceptions!
+Test your home for radon.
 Every home in Tennessee should be tested especially when you consider the fact that radon related lung cancer kills approximately 21,000 people each year.

 The Tennessee Department of Environment and Conservation (TDEC) operates a statewide indoor Radon Program as part of the Office of Sustainable Practices.
 They offer a number of services and assistance such as test kits for homeowners, technical information for universities, and specific materials for targeted audiences such as real estate professionals, home builders, building codes officials, home inspectors, and school officials.